-Jeffrey Epstein Made Unexplained Trip To Middle East On Night Before 2016 Election, His Flight Logs Reveal
+Jeffrey Epstein Made Unexplained Trip To Middle East On Night Before 2016 Election, Flight Logs Reveal

 Rumors have long swirled claiming that Epstein was somehow connected to foreign intelligence agencies.
 As The Inquisitr reported, former Donald Trump Labor Secretary Alex Acosta, who was the prosecutor who struck a lenient “non-prosecution” deal over Epstein’s 2007 sex trafficking and pedophilia charges, claimed he was told to leave Epstein’s case “alone” because Epstein “belonged to intelligence.”

-The Epstein flight logs also show that Trump himself was a passenger aboard one of Epstein’s private jets in 1997, according to an earlier Insider report.
+The flight logs also show that Trump himself was a passenger aboard one of Epstein’s private jets in 1997, according to an earlier Insider report.

 In 2002, Trump gave an interview in which he boasted that he had been friends with Epstein for 15 years, as The Inquisitr reported, and he called Epstein a “terrific guy” in the same interview.
-But following Epstein’s arrest on sex trafficking charges on July 6, Trump walked back his earlier claims and said that he had never been “a fan” of Epstein.
+But following Epstein’s arrest on sex trafficking charges on July 6, the president walked back his earlier claims and said that he had never been “a fan” of Epstein.